• Skip to main content

 Meal-prep and storage tips

-The recipe should give you about enough for 1 person, but you can also batch cook it by doubling or tripling the recipe.
-Once cooked, let the oats cool down slightly at room temperature, then transfer to a sealed container and then the fridge.
+Once cooked, let the oats cool down slightly at room temperature, then transfer to an airtight container and then keep in the fridge for up to 4-5 days.
 The oats will thicken as they cool down.
-Keep in the fridge for up to 4-5 days.

 Once ready to eat, then scoop your portion and transfer to a bowl.
 Loosen up the oats by adding a splash of water or milk and stir until looking creamier.
 Warm in the microwave until warm enough and top with your favorite garnishes.
 You could also reheat the oats on the stove for a few minutes.